simphony/docs/docs/source/getting_started.md

 ### Sessions
 The sessions are the interoperability classes that connect to where the data is stored.
 In the case of wrappers, they take care of keeping consistency between the backends (e.g. databases) and the internal registry.

+When you add an object to a wrapper, a copy of the object is created in the registry belonging to the session of the wrapper.

 To simplify the understanding and development of session classes, we have created a hierarchy:

 ```eval_rst